 The penalty, and the realization that the initial coaching violation call had been an official warning, angered Williams further.
 She thought Ramos had retracted his ruling.
 This misunderstanding culminated in her calling Ramos a “thief” for taking a point from her.
 For this comment, again following the Point Penalty Schedule, Ramos gave Williams a game penalty for “verbal abuse.”
 The score leapt from 4-3 with Osaka serving to consolidate her break of serve to 5-3 and Williams serving to stay in the match.

 Article III, Section P of the 2018 Grand Slam Rule Book states, “Players shall not at any time directly or indirectly verbally abuse any official, opponent, sponsor, spectator or other person within the precincts of the tournament site.”
 The rule is not detailed, but under most interpretations, Williams was likely in violation.
-There is obviously room for interpretation, but calling an official a “thief” would seem to fall well within the bounds of the behavior this rule is meant to curtail.
+There is obviously room for dispute, but calling an official a “thief” would seem to fall well within the bounds of the behavior this rule is meant to curtail.

 Ramos is known as a stickler.
 He has given coaching warnings before, even to top male players like Novak Djokovic and Rafael Nadal; not a common practice.
 This was an instance where his fierce adherence to the rules was uniquely unsuited to the moment.
-He failed to understand the emotional contours of what was unfolding on the court in front of him.
+He failed to understand or adapt to the emotional contours of what was unfolding on the court in front of him.
 Faced with a challenging situation he clung more adamantly to the rulebook.
 Ramos was technically correct in his warning and in both of his penalties.
 The literal correctness of Ramos’ actions, however, does not change the fact that what happened to Williams was deeply, indefensibly wrong.
 Whether or not Williams broke the rules is the least important aspect of what transpired between her and Ramos.

 Some analyses have focused on Williams’ behavior.
-Martina Navratilova, a great champion who, herself had to overcome incredible adversity to be accepted as a top athlete, wrote in the New York Times, “we cannot measure ourselves by what we think we should…be able to get away with.
+Martina Navratilova, a great champion who herself had to overcome incredible adversity to be accepted as a top athlete, wrote in the New York Times, “we cannot measure ourselves by what we think we should…be able to get away with.
 In fact, this is the sort of behavior that no one should be engaging in on the court.”